scarborough-courtney/ohimanual/content/use_tbx_to_modify_goal_models.md

 ### Check and possibly update *goals.csv*

-*goals.csv* provides input information for *functions.r*, particularly about goal weighting and function calls.
+`goals.csv` provides input information for `functions.r`, particularly about goal weighting and function calls.
 It also includes descriptions about goals and sub-goals, which is presented on the WebApp.

 Changing goal weights will be done here by editing the value in the *weight* column.
 Weights do not need to be 0-1 or add up to 10; weights will be scaled as a proportion of the number of goals assessed. `goals.csv` also indicates the arguments passed to `functions.r`.
 These are indicated by two columns: *preindex_function* (functions for all goals that do not have sub-goals, and functions for all sub-goals) and *postindex_function* (functions for goals with sub-goals).

 ![](./fig/registering_goals.png)

-**When updating layers or goal models, it is important to ensure that information called from *goals.csv* is correct**:
+**When updating layers or goal models, it is important to ensure that information called from `goals.csv` is correct**:

 - check the years
 - etc...

 ### Example modification:

 Suppose your team has decided to add an 'artisanal access' component to the Artisanal Fishing Opportunity goal because of locally available data.
-Your team has decided to add an 'artisanal access' component to the goal model because of locally available data.
-Once this data is obtained and properly formatted, the data layer is saved as `ao_access_art`.
+Once the data are obtained and properly formatted, the data layer is saved as `ao_access_art`.
 To include this new information in the goal model, you will need to do the following:

 1. register the layer in `layers.csv`
 2. update the goal model in `functions.r`